amarbaliyan/E-commerce/README.md

  # Making System Compatible.
   1. install all files in requirments.txt
-    a.
-Open window Command Centre
+  2. Open window Command Centre
-    b.
-TYPE:-"pip install -r requirnments.txt"
+  3. TYPE:-"pip install -r requirnments.txt"
-    c.
-Hit Enter , it will download all files required
+  4. Hit Enter , it will download all files required

-  2. After downloading the code
+  5. After downloading the code
-    a.
-Go into main folder "sample_login-main".
+  6. Go into main folder "sample_login-main".
-    b.
-Open new CMD and type " python manage.py runserver "
+  7. Open new CMD and type " python manage.py runserver "
-    c.
-After that press and hold control and click on link given by CMD
+  8. After that press and hold control and click on link given by CMD

   # it will direct you to website